-so it begins and ends,

 My brother Kian had bought an off-brand ice cream drumstick at one of the convenience stores.
 He licked it, slowly, his hands covered in sticky, melted vanilla goo.
 We watched the tractor together: up and down, up and down.

 "It's funny," he said.

 I stared at the broken-down town across the river surrounded by miles of starved, bare hills.
-People are trapped over there, I realized-some of my relatives are trapped over there, stranded in a world of headlines and debate, military marches and mysterious, terrifying super-weapons of global destruction.
+People are trapped over there, I realized-some of my relatives are trapped over there, stranded in a world of headlines and debate, marches mysterious, military and terrifying super-weapons global destruction.

 I watched the tractor creep upwards, the desperate wheels snapping.
 Somehow, a part of me was there - and a part of that was me.
 Was I too made of sand and tree stumps, rusty metal and nuclear bombs?
-A silent, cold terror crept over my "No, it's not," I finally said.
+A silent, cold terror crept over my body.

+"No, it's not," I finally said.

 "What?"

 "It's not funny."

 The tractor slipped.

-LILIES body.
+LILIES